 We will be creating a file with six pages and altering the Master Pages later on.
 This approach will allow us to easily move panels on a template when necessary.
 We will also be able to make a PDF with crop marks, which will indicate the position of the folds.
 Do make sure to indicate this to the printer to avoid any mistakes.

 Looking for an InDesign trifold template?
-Check out our recommended brochures in this article:
+Check out our recommended brochures in these articles:

 - InDesign Templates23 Best Trifold Brochure Templates & Examples (Word, InDesign, & PSD)Melody Nieves